 At low tide, Ogunquit Beach becomes a veritable playground with kite flying and sand castle construction contests, Children splash in the tide pools and streams that form along the shore.
 Sprightly sandpipers scurry around the water’s edge and even the endangered piping plover shows up occasionally.
 It’s a stage set to behold.
 After a walk on the sand and a soak in the sea, I often cozy into an Adirondack chair with a warm blanket and a cool drink to take in more of this little slice of heaven.

-Marginal Way: At the end of the day, more magic awaits.
-Near Ogunquit Beach on Shore Road, you’ll find the entry to Marginal Way, a winding foot path lined with wild rose bushes that wanders high above the rock strewn coast.
+Marginal Way: At day’s end, more magic awaits.
+Near Ogunquit Beach on Shore Road, you’ll find the entry to Marginal Way, a winding footpath lined with wild rose bushes that wanders high above the rock-strewn coast.
 Here, incredible ocean views create an ambulatory observation deck of coastal vistas.
 Like a film soundtrack, the waves bellow and roar in accompaniment as they crash upon the rocks.
 Wild sea roses growing along the path’s edge scent the salt air.
 Wooden benches beckon, inviting opportunities to ponder, sketch or photograph.
-Little more than a mile long, the meander along Margin Way leads to the movie set village of Perkins Cove with its classic fishing harbor, sea captain’s mansions and seafood eateries ready to serve the catch of the day.
+Little more than a mile long, the meander along Marginal Way leads to the movie set village of Perkins Cove with its classic fishing harbor, sea captain’s mansions and seafood eateries ready to serve the catch of the day.

 Reserve ahead for a waterside table on the deck at Barnacle Billy’s.
 Enjoy a lobster roll as you watch the fishing boats come into dock.
 A beautiful place by the sea.

-Lighthouse: The closest lighthouse to Ogunquit is Cape Neddick Light also known as Nubble Light. http://nubblelight.org/ Set on a rocky island outlet, the Cape Neddick Lighthouse is one of the most painted and photographed lighthouses in the world.
+Lighthouse: The closest lighthouse to Ogunquit is Cape Neddick Light also known as Nubble Light.
+Set on a rocky island outlet, the Cape Neddick Lighthouse is one of the most painted and photographed lighthouses in the world.
 When you look at its dramatic perch you realize how difficult a job it was to man this lighthouse.
 Crashing waves and swift ocean currents emphasize the drama.
+Be sure and keep an eye out for Great Black-backed gulls, double-crested cormorants, sunfish and harbor seals.

-Would you love to capture the beauty of this beautiful place by the sea by creating your own personal painting or drawing?
+Ogunquit is home to one of America’s original art colonies and a renowned plein air painting summer school.
+Would you love to capture the beauty of this beautiful place by creating your own personal painting or drawing?
 Others have felt the same.
 As a result, in 2013, a small, collaborative group of painters and art teachers seeking an authentic artistic journey founded the Ogunquit Summer School of Art.
 The school gives workshops inspired by the area’s aesthetic beauty, its seacoast and its rich art history.

 Theater: Before leaving the coast, round out your stay by attending a play at the Ogunquit Playhouse.
 Started half a century ago in a local garage, the playhouse has become one of the premier summer stock theaters on the East coast.
-The Playhouse’s Drama School attracts ingénues from around the country each summer for classes in stage acting and theater performance.
+The Playhouse’s Drama School attracts ingénues from around the country each summer for classes.
+For the 2021 season based on current social guidelines, there will be 26 rows of armless chairs, placed on a new ground covering, arranged in PODS of two seats, each spaced six feet apart.
 The annual playlist schedule includes both evening and matinee performances.
 Reserve seats for performances at www.oqunquitplayhouse.org

 More on Marginal Way: You can help protect Maine’s popular walkway by the sea by donating to the non-profit Marginal Way Preservation Fund.
-The Fund has launched a unique fundraiser, a Fine Art Competition and Gala of juried artwork inspired by love for the ocean.
-The Gala will be generously hosted at the Ogunquit Museum of American Art on Sunday, June 28, 2020
+The Fund has launched a series of unique fundraisers, Fine Art Competitions and gala events of juried artwork inspired by a love for the ocean.

 For more information on travel to Ogunquit, including maps and guides, visit https://www.ogunquit.org/